-The fiction collection starts nearest the glass doors into the SRC, and ranges from young fiction (YF), to children’s fiction (CF) and teen fiction (TF), there are myths and legends (ML) and folk and fairy tales (FT).
+The fiction collection starts nearest the glass doors into the SRC, and ranges from young fiction (YF), to children’s fiction (CF) and teen fiction (TF).
+There are myths and legends (ML) and folk and fairy tales (FT) too.
+YF and CF are arranged alphabetically by author’s surname so if, for example, you wanted to peruse the work of Julia Donaldson you could just head to YF/ DON or for Roald Dahl check out CF/ DAH.
+In ML, resources are grouped based on the country of origin and in FT you will find stories ordered alphabetically by title.
 As you reach the lift, turn left and you will find all you need for teaching English skills; from spelling to poetry, sign language to Shakespeare.

 Our reference reading scheme section with examples of current and archive series completes this School Resources Base.